TrafeX/home-assistant-config/README.md

 * Dim the lights when the TV is turned on
 * Turn the heating down when night mode is activated
 * Notify when you leave the frontdoor open
-* A shiny interface with the new [Lovelace UI](https://www.home-assistant.io/lovelace/)
 * Showing the health of my plants
 * Make my vacuum cleaner come from under the couch to be able to empty it
 * Have a 'guest presence' select input to override the presence detection